frontity/api-reference/docs-api/frontity-packages/features-packages/yoast.md

 } );
 ```

-That code adds the type inside the \_links field of post entities and makes it embeddable so type entities are included when Frontity makes calls to the WordPress REST API.
+This snippet embeds the post types – i.e. the entities that contain the `yoast_meta` field for post/CPT archives – in the REST API responses.
+It adds the `type` property inside the `\_links` field of post entities when the `?_embed=true` query parameter is used.

+> note: Frontity always uses the `?_embed=true` query parameter when making requests to the WP REST API.

 ## Video